darlandieterich/vuejs-page-header/README.md

 ## Event
 ### @clickBack
 ```
-Called when click on the icon
+Called when click on the back button
 ```